-Caching in Windows Azure
+Windows Azure Cache

-|The ability to host Caching on Windows Azure roles was officially released in the October 2012 release of the Windows Azure SDK.
-This is now a fully supported feature of Windows Azure Caching.
-To use Caching on roles, download the latest Windows Azure SDK and tools from the Windows Azure website.|
+|The ability to host Cache on Windows Azure roles was officially released in the October 2012 release of the Windows Azure SDK.
+This is now a fully supported feature of Windows Azure Cache.
+To use Cache on roles, download the latest Windows Azure SDK and tools from the Windows Azure website.|

-Windows Azure Shared Caching is another option for using Caching in a Windows Azure application.
-Shared Caching is separate service where Caching is consumed as a managed service.
+Windows Azure Shared Caching is another option for using Cache in a Windows Azure application.
+Shared Caching is separate service where Cache is consumed as a managed service.
 Shared Caching enables you to register a cache through the Windows Azure Management Portal.
 Theses caches do not reside on your own roles.
 Instead, they reside on a group of servers in a multitenant environment.
 You can access your cache with a Service URL and Authentication token from the Management Portal.
 In this model, you pay for one of several cache offerings that vary in memory, bandwidth, transactions, and client connections.
 For more information, see Windows Azure Shared Caching.

 In This Section

 Other ResourcesWindows Azure Cache Service (Preview) How To